 Where have all the good product roadmaps gone?

-For me, the problem with product roadmaps is that there are so many bad examples out there that people assume that’s as good as they get.
+The problem with product roadmaps is that there are so many bad examples out there that people assume that’s as good as they get.

 Run a Google image search for “product roadmap,” and what you’ll see are a lot of Gantt charts showing features, and their delivery dates, as horizontal bars on a timeline.
-The longer the bar, the longer the feature takes to deliver.
+The longer the bar, the longer the part takes to deliver.